kashyapshashankv/water_temp_contol/README.md

 A Bluetooth module will also be required for Exchanging DATA between Arduino pro mini and an Android application Developed using MIT App inventor 2.

+App has some awesome features like voice control and text to speech to make it more user freindly.

 @kashyapshashankv